leilahaddou/leilahaddou.github.io/CIJ-data/README.md

 1. We often hear that the UK economy is growing at the fastest rate in the G7.
 Where might you find data showing annual percentage growth of GDP per country?

-2. In 2009 it was revealed that Israel sent over $400k worth of gold to North Korea in defiance of UN sanctions.
+2. In 2015 it was revealed that Israel exported nearly $400k worth of gold to North Korea in defiance of UN sanctions.
 Using [the UN ComTrade database](https://comtrade.un.org/data/), see if you find that shipment.

 3. Use [Marine Traffic](https://www.marinetraffic.com/) to see what vessels are currently floating in the Thames off Deptford (just down the road from here!)